mshock/game-off-2013/README.md

 TODO:

-* timer to drive animations and game mode
+* logic to ensure state is always initially solvable
 * different obstacle classes - moving, doors, fountain/sink
 * sprites for game objects
 * divide ring and other inventory in hud